RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #4

+Just downed some vitamin c/d.
+Skipped the past few days, but trying to get back on the wagon.

 ## #3

 In my standing shower I also decided to do an inplace jog for 15 minutes.
 I